evilbetty/msp430_max7219_ledmatrix/README.md

 # msp430_max7219_ledmatrix
-Msp430 code to control a MAX7219 (or MAX7221) with 8x8 Led Matrix using USCI SPI.
+Mspgcc code to control an 8x8 led matrix with a MAX7219 or MAX7221 connected to an MSP430 Lauchpad.
+It uses hardware SPI via USCI_A on an msp430g2553.